GrottoPress/mel/README.md

      Instead of `for:`, you may use `till:` and specify a `Time`.
 Leave those out to run forever.

+   The `.run_*` methods accept the following additional arguments:

+   - `retries`: Number of times to attempt a task after it fails, before giving up.
+Default: `2`.
+Eg: `DoSomeWork.run(... retries: 1, ...)`

 1. Start *Mel*:

    - As its own process (compiled separately):